QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 values ​​decrease).
 However, this relationship is nonlinear, the changes are more significant in low-value areas, and there are obvious interactive effects.

-The two network structures (possibly small-world and random networks) exhibit similar overall patterns but differ in details, especially in regions of low innovation parameters.
+The two network structures (small-world and random networks) exhibit similar overall patterns but differ in details, especially in regions of low innovation parameters.
 It is worth noting that a saturation effect appears in the high-value area, indicating that there is an optimal point beyond which the marginal benefits of continuing to increase innovation input are diminishing.

 These findings have important implications for formulating market strategies: